ajeygore/ajeygore.github.com/collections/_posts/2023-01-14-TensorFlow2-on-macOS-M1-Machines.md

 ---
 layout: post
-title: Running TensorFlow 2 on Apple M1/M2 Macs
+title: Installing & Running TensorFlow 2 on Apple M1/M2 Macs
 published: true
 categories: tech
-description: Getting started with TensorFlow2 on Apple M1 (ARM) (ARM64) Machines.
+description: Getting started with TensorFlow2.
+Installing and Running it on Apple M1 (ARM) (ARM64) Machines.
 lead_image: metal_tensorflow.png
 ---

 <p><img src="/assets/images/metal_tensorflow.png" alt="Teams" class="responsive" /></p>

-#### I ran into issues when getting started with Tensorflow 2.0 on macOS M1, this post may help others
+#### I ran into issues when getting started with Tensorflow 2.0 on macOS M1, this post may help others who are trying to get started with TensorFlow 2.0 on Apple M1 Macs.
+This post is a work in progress and will be updated as I learn more.

 macOS M1 machine come with GPU framework, [Metal](https://developer.apple.com/metal/) supports new M1 CPUs with Graphics capabilities as well.
 Over the last 2 years, Apple has been working towards making M1 platform more accessible for Machine Learning.